 Does back to school shopping stress you out?

 Do your children love the name brand clothing that you can’t afford?
 I can relate!
-My kids are at the age that they want specific clothes, notebooks, and even PENCILS!
+I’m always looking for back to school shopping deals and tips.
+My kids are at the age that they want specific clothes, supplies, notebooks, and even PENCILS!
 I miss the age where I could stock up on anything I find on sale.

 Do you hate back to school shopping?
 Love seeing the deals, but hate that you can’t afford it?
 I can relate.
 That’s why I put together this quick list of back to school shopping tips.